OrdinaryMagician/ibuki_m/README.md

 Four barrels of blasting action.
 Loaded up with custom **16ga Kinylum saltshot** rounds for wonderful cyan-colored death dealing.

 Due to the employment of this ammunition, which for 16ga has to be packed quite dense, the receiver had to be replaced with a customized version specially ordered from **Blackmann Arms**.
-However this was definitely worth it in the end.
+This was definitely worth it in the end.
 Do note however that this beast makes a hell of a lot of noise, giving away your position easily.

 Tap the utility key to switch between single-shot and four-shot modes.